bombermansd-git/WEBPConverter/README.md

 * **Trimming:** Visual double-ended slider to select specific start and end times for the output loop.
 * **Mute Toggle:** Preview videos with or without sound.
 * **Custom Settings:** Control output scale (height), frame rate (FPS), and looping behavior.
-* **Auto-Dependency:** Automatically detects if FFMPEG is missing and offers to download/install it (Windows) or provides install instructions (Linux/Mac).
+* **Auto-Dependency:** Uses imageio_ffmpeg package for automatic download and integration with ffmpeg.

 ## Installation & Usage